uoi-io/ansible-corosync/README.md

 As said above, if you want to configure ``firewalld`` rules, be sure that ``corosync_firewalld`` is set to ``true``.

+It's possible to use official Debian backports to have the latest Corosync version, just enable it via `corosync_debian_backports` set to ``true``.

 ### Multicast (1 ring)
 ```
 ---